Embryo Implantation After FET: What Must Happen for Pregnancy to Continue

 Clinical Relevance

-In IVF, embryo transfer places the embryo within the uterus, but implantation still depends on vascular signalling, immune tolerance and metabolic readiness within the maternal system.
+Embryo transfer places the embryo inside the uterus, but implantation still depends on communication between the embryo and uterine lining.

 Chemical Pregnancy

-A chemical pregnancy usually reflects implantation that began but did not stabilise.
+A chemical pregnancy after frozen embryo transfer reflects implantation that began but did not stabilise.

-The embryo attaches. hCG production starts.
-A test becomes positive.
+The embryo attached. hCG production started and the pregnancy test became positive.
 But as cellular demand increases, the biological requirements of implantation intensify.

 Circulation must establish.
 Placental signalling must strengthen.
 Gene regulation and differentiation accelerate.

-If vascular development, immune adaptation or metabolic support cannot sustain this rapid progression, hormone levels fall and the pregnancy does not continue.
+Embryo development, vascular development, immune adaptation and metabolic support all contribute to this rapid progression.
+When hCG levels subsequently fall, the pregnancy does not continue.

-The underlying processes that determine continuation were active long before the loss became visible.
+The underlying processes that determine continuation were active before the loss became visible.

 Most early miscarriages occur within the first eight weeks of development, even though they are often identified later at a 10–12 week scan.